modernweb-dev/web/packages/test-runner-cli/README.md

 # Web Test Runner CLI

 CLI for use Web Test Runner.
 Reads command line args, configuration files, reports test results and displays an interactive terminal.

-Documentation for this package is not yet finished.

-See [@web/test-runner](https://github.com/modernweb-dev/web/tree/master/packages/test-runner) for a default implementation and CLI for the test runner.
+You will like not use this package directly.

+See [our website](https://modern-web.dev/docs/test-runner/overview/) for full documentation.